South Asia Center

 Graduate Certificate in South Asian Studies

-The South Asia program at the Henry M. Jackson School is proud to announce the new Graduate Certificate in South Asian Studies.
-The program is designed for graduate students to acquire in-depth knowledge of South Asia and develop interdisciplinary analytical and academic skills by taking four courses.
+The program is designed for currently enrolled University of Washington graduate students to acquire in-depth knowledge of South Asia and develop interdisciplinary analytical and academic skills by taking four courses.

 Students will have the opportunity to work with over 40 faculty members who are nationally recognized leaders in the field of South Asian Studies.
 The Certificate will be an added qualification for students already pursuing professional, masters, or doctoral degrees.